David Whitmer: Founding church member

 When Smith organized the Church of Christ on April 6, 1830, Whitmer was one of six original members.
-(In his 1838 history, Smith said the church was organized at the home of Whitmer's father, Peter Whitmer Sr., in Fayette, New York, but in an 1842 letter, Smith said that the church was organized at Manchester, New York.)
 In 1835, Whitmer assisted Cowdery and Harris in selecting and ordaining the first Quorum of the Twelve Apostles of the church.
-He also participated in some of the earliest LDS missionary trips, accompanying Joseph Smith and baptizing new converts.
+He also participated in some of the earliest missionary trips, accompanying Joseph Smith and baptizing new converts.

 Church offices

 Whitmer had been ordained an elder of the church by June 9, 1830, and he was ordained to the office of high priest by Cowdery on October 5, 1831.
-Soon after the organization of the church, Smith set apart Jackson County, Missouri, as a "gathering place" for Latter Day Saints.
+Soon after the organization of the church, Smith specified Jackson County, Missouri, as a "gathering place" for Latter Day Saints.
 According to Smith, the area would be the "center place" of the City of Zion, the New Jerusalem.
 On July 7, 1834, Smith ordained Whitmer to be the president of the church in Missouri and his own successor, should Smith "not live to God".

 By virtue of his position as President of the High Council in Zion, David Whitmer was sustained as "the president of the church in Zion," not merely as a Stake President.
 Since the Quorum of the Twelve and the First Quorum of the Seventy had not yet been organized, this meant that there was a short period of time—from July 3, 1834, until February 14, 1835—when the High Council in Zion stood in an administrative position next to the First Presidency.
 It also meant that from July 3, 1834, until December 5, 1834, at which time Oliver Cowdery was made the Associate President of the Church, David Whitmer, as President of the High Council in Zion, was the Prophet's rightful successor."

-Although a revelation dated June 1829 referred to Whitmer and Cowdery as receiving the same calling as the apostle Paul, Smith had not yet started a church or created the office known today as apostle.
-Cowdery and Whitmer did have a visionary experience and, like Paul, were called to preach.
-They were also called to "search out" twelve "disciples", who later were called "apostles".
-None of the Three Witnesses were ordained to that apostleship.
+Cowdery and Whitmer were also called to "search out" twelve "disciples", who would become the Quorum of the Twelve.